BLOG ARTICLE

 Supply chain management teams can benefit from AI’s predictive analytics that assist in forecasting demand, optimizing inventory, and streamlining logistics for greater efficiency.
 AI has also elevated customer service with chatbots that provide instant and accurate responses for improved customer satisfaction.

-A 2020 S&P Global report showed that 95% of businesses consider
+A 2020 S&P Global report showed that 95% of businesses consider AI a vital part of digital transformation.

 However, with any transformative technological advancement comes the opportunity for bad actors to leverage that advancement for malicious gains – and AI is no exception.
 One example of this is a recently discovered AI tool dubbed FraudGPT that’s been circulating on the Dark Web and Telegram since July 2023.